EliasAllan/Readme-Generator/READMEsample.md

 https://opensource.org/licenses/MIT

-# Coolest Note Taker
+# Bookface Social Api

 ## Description
-This application will save notes so you can keep track of tasks you need to complete
+This project is an API to a social media website, made using Javascript and MongoDB

 ## Installation
-No need to install , just visit the website
+run npm I in the terminal , then run npx nodemon server to start it locally

 ## Usage
-Click Started to start, enter note title and note text then hit the save button on the top right of the screen
+You can use this for anything you'd like

 ## Contributing
-E-mail me if you want to contribute.
-My email will be in the contact me section
+Email me to talk about joining my projects !

 ## Tests
-no tests were written for this application
+No tests were made for this project

 ## License
 This application is covered by the MIT license